garagehive/garagehive.github.io/docs/reviewpage-garagehive-customer-notifications.md

 See [this article](garagehive-booking-confirmation.html) to learn more on how to setup and use the **Booking Confirmation** notification.

 ### Survey notification
-**Survey Notification** is a system notification that sends surveys to customers.
-Surveys are used to collect feedback from customers after they have been attended to and their work has been completed.
+**Survey Notification** is a system notification that automatically sends a survey link to customers right after their job is completed.
+Surveys help in determining the NPS score, which is a measure of customer loyalty and satisfaction.
 Here is an example of a **Survey Notification** setup.

    ![](media/garagehive-customer-notifications5review.png)